amelentev/java-oo/README.md

 ## [Netbeans IDE] ##
 1. Add [javac-oo-plugin.jar] as compile or processor library to Netbeans.
-2. Enable "Annotation Processing in Editor" (Project Properties -> Build -> Compiling).
+2. Enable "Annotation Processing in Editor": `Project Properties -> Build -> Compiling`.

 Tested on 7.2.1